 On receipt of a valid Router Advertisement (as defined in [DISCOVERY]), a host copies the value of the advertisement's M bit into ManagedFlag.
-If the value of ManagedFlag changes from FALSE to TRUE, the host should invoke the stateful address autoconfiguration protocol, requesting address information.
-If the value of the ManagedFlag changes from TRUE to FALSE, the host should terminate the stateful address autoconfiguration protocol (i.e., stop requesting addresses and ignore subsequent responses to in-progress transactions).
+If the value of ManagedFlag changes from FALSE to TRUE, and the host is not already running the stateful address autoconfiguration protocol, the host should invoke the stateful address autoconfiguration protocol, requesting both address information and other information.
+If the value of the ManagedFlag changes from TRUE to FALSE, the host should continue running the stateful address autoconfiguration, i.e., the change in the value of the ManagedFlag has no effect.
 If the value of the flag stays unchanged, no special action takes place.
 In particular, a host MUST NOT reinvoke stateful address configuration if it is already participating in the stateful protocol as a result of an earlier advertisement.

 An advertisement's O flag field is processed in an analogous manner.
 A host copies the value of the O flag into OtherConfigFlag.
-If the value of OtherConfigFlag changes from FALSE to TRUE, the host should invoke the stateful autoconfiguration protocol, requesting information (excluding addresses).
-If the value of the OtherConfigFlag changes from TRUE to FALSE, any activity related to stateful autoconfiguration for parameters other than addresses should be halted.
+If the value of OtherConfigFlag changes from FALSE to TRUE, the host should invoke the stateful autoconfiguration protocol, requesting information (excluding addresses if ManagedFlag is set to FALSE).
+If the value of the OtherConfigFlag changes from TRUE to FALSE, the host should continue running the stateful address autoconfiguration protocol, i.e., the change in the value of OtherConfigFlag has no effect.
 If the value of the flag stays unchanged, no special action takes place.
 In particular, a host MUST NOT reinvoke stateful configuration if it is already participating in the stateful protocol as a result of an earlier advertisement.